 Ezogabine Side Effects

 Commonly reported side effects of ezogabine include: ataxia, blurred vision, confusion, dizziness, drowsiness, fatigue, tremor, hallucination, and skin discoloration.
 Other side effects include: abnormal gait, anxiety, aphasia, asthenia, balance impairment, constipation, diplopia, disorientation, dysarthria, dysuria, influenza, memory impairment, nausea, paresthesia, urinary hesitancy, and vertigo.
-See below for a comprehensive list of adverse effects.
+Continue reading for a comprehensive list of adverse effects.

 - This drug can cause certain eye problems.
 These eye problems may lead to lasting loss of eyesight.
 This drug is only for use if other drugs have not worked.
 Eye exams will be done before starting this drug and during treatment to watch for these eye problems.
 Call your doctor right away if you have any change in eyesight.
 Talk with your doctor to be sure that the benefits of this drug are more than the risks.